Three important Christian values young people can learn from Mayor Vico Sotto

-The past election was filled with so much heat.
-Tension rose even among Christians who was divided between the “Yellow” and those who President Duterte endorsed.
-Then came Vico Sotto, a welcoming breeze who broke the 27-year rule of the ‘Eusebios’ in Pasig City.
-His disarming looks and celebrity parents may have helped, but it was the values he represents that made him the better choice.
+During the 2016 election, tension was high even among Christians divided between the “Yellow party,” and those President Duterte endorsed.
+Then came Vico Sotto, who broke the 27-year rule of the ‘Eusebios‘ (and Carunchos) in Pasig City.
+His disarming image and celebrity parents may have helped, but the values he represents make him the better choice.

 1. You can’t fake honesty & sincerity